11 Gmail Extensions That’ll Turbocharge Your Inbox

 Cost: From free to $7.95 a month (the free account is good for 10 messages/month, while a paid yearly account with unlimited emails is only $5.95/month)..

 Right Inbox makes email much more functional with a few simple yet intuitive add-on features.
 More than 250,000 professionals use Right Inbox every day to increase their email productivity.
 If all you’re looking to do is control when your emails go out, have recurring emails, and get reminders to help you organize your email communications, inbox, and life, RightInbox is more than sufficient.
-Right Inbox added some cool new features in 2019 worth checking out, in particular the email signatures feature and the email templates feature.
+Right Inbox added some cool new features in 2019 worth checking out, in particular the email tracker feature and the email templates feature.

 “Run your entire business from your inbox.”